-Upon satisfactory completion of the program of study at Middle Tennessee School of Anesthesia, the student is awarded a diploma with the degree Master of Science (MS) with a focus in Nurse Anesthesia.
+Upon satisfactory completion of the program of study at Middle Tennessee School of Anesthesia, the student is awarded a diploma with the degree Doctorate of Nurse Anesthesia Practice (DNAP).
 The graduate is then eligible to apply to take the National Certification Examination administered by the NBCRNA.
 Upon successful completion of this examination, the graduate will bear the title of Certified Registered Nurse Anesthetist (CRNA).